 Milagrits moved to the U.S. in 2010 and worked as an art gallery curator in Miami, Florida.
-In 2015 she got married, and her family settled in Michigan.
-At the moment Anna dedicates her time to her husband Vitaliy and daughter Chaya Devi, as well as her literary projects.
+In 2015 she was married, and moved to settle in Michigan.
+At the present time, Anna dedicates herself to her husband and daughter, as well as her many literary and artistic projects.

-Being interested in the spiritual heritage of India, Anna advocates for vegetarianism, environmentally friendly worldview, and a simple, meaningful lifestyle.
+Being interested in the spiritual heritage of India, Anna advocates for vegetarianism, an environmentally-friendly world view, and a simple, meaningful lifestyle.

-Anna’s first children’s book in English is The Story of Gajendra, Elephant-King, based on renowned sacred scriptures of ancient India.
-Reflecting wisdom and a spirit of adventure, this story teaches to believe and never give up, and that it is important to ask for help and support, even if you are strong and famous (published by Samhita Press, 2017).
+Anna’s first children’s book in English was The Story of Gajendra, Elephant-King, based on renowned sacred scriptures of ancient India.
+Reflecting wisdom and a spirit of adventure, this story fosters the idea of never giving up, and that it is important to ask for help and support, even if you are strong and famous (published by Samhita Press, 2017).